 Welcome to Virginia Space and the Mid-Atlantic Regional Spaceport (MARS)

-Virginia Commercial Space Flight Authority (VCSFA), also known as ‘Virginia Space,' owns and operates the Mid-Atlantic Regional Spaceport (MARS), which is located at NASA Wallops Flight Facility on the Eastern Shore of Virginia.
+The Virginia Commercial Space Flight Authority (VCSFA), also known as ‘Virginia Space,' is a political subdivision of the Commonwealth of Virginia.
+Virginia Space owns and operates the Mid-Atlantic Regional Spaceport (MARS) and the MARS UMS Airfield.

 Vector and Virginia Commercial Space Flight Authority Announce Three Upcoming Orbital Launches from Wallops Island